 After your arrest for DUI, you will need to appear in court or have your lawyer do so.
 If you miss a court hearing, the judge may issue a warrant for your arrest.
 A lawyer can explain what happens when you have a warrant for a DUI.

 You can be extradited for a DUI by California if you face charges for a felony DUI.
 This process will return you to California.
+However, you still shouldn’t leave if you have a misdemeanor DUI trial.
+You will have an open warrant and the police in your new state could arrest you.

 Can a Lawyer Represent You While You Stay Out of State?